Nang Lang Kham: Career

 In 2008, she went to areas hit by Cyclone Nargis to support cyclone victims.
-Visiting the camps and meeting the people that lost their homes and families has motivated her and her sister, Nang Kham Noung, to establish the foundation – Brighter Future Myanmar (BFM), the social initiative arm of the KBZ Group.
+Visiting the camps and meeting the people who lost their homes and families has motivated her and her sister, Nang Kham Noung, to establish the foundation of Brighter Future Myanmar (BFM), the social initiative arm of the KBZ Group.

-Nang started her business career in 2011, as part of the founding team of Air KBZ, obtaining a Diploma in Airline Management from IATA in Singapore and later being appointed Executive Director of Aviation and Financial Businesses.
-She also created jobs in Kanbawza Bank for differently-abled persons.
-She organized free medical treatment for children with cleft lips and cleft palate, and she conducted gender education for bank staff.
+Nang started her business career in 2011 as part of the founding team of Air KBZ, obtaining a Diploma in Airline Management from IATA in Singapore and later being appointed Executive Director of Aviation and Financial Businesses.
+She also created jobs at Kanbawza Bank for disabled people.
+She organized free medical treatment for children with cleft lips and cleft palates, and she conducted gender education for bank staff.

+In 2016, she participated in the International Leaders Program, having received an invitation from the British government.
 In March 2016, she was an invited speaker at the Most Powerful Women Asia Summit in Hong Kong, hosted by Fortune.
+Nang was recognized in the annual "People of the Year (2016)" list by the Irrawaddy News Agency, highlighting her as one of the emerging leaders in the private business sector.
+Additionally, she was featured in the "Admirable Smart Women" series.
+Nang practices gender neutrality within her company.
+She is an advocate for gender equality.
+In a groundbreaking move for Kanboza Bank in 2016, she eliminated stringent job application criteria related to gender, age, and marital status, marking a significant departure from the practices upheld for 22 years since the establishment of the bank.

 In 2017, Nang was promoted to Deputy CEO of the bank.
 She has been selected to participate in the Huawei Future Shapers Project.
 She became a member of the Executive Committee of Myanmar Young Entrepreneurs Association.
+During a donation ceremony in 2017 for the development of Rakhine State, she contributed 65,160,000 kyats through State Counsellor Aung San Suu Kyi.

 Awards

-In 2015, Nang has been awarded the State Excellence Award by the President of Myanmar in 2015.
+In 2015, Nang was awarded the "State Excellent Performance Award of the President" by the President Thein Sein.

-In 2016, she won the Euromoney Achievement Award for CSR 2015, Job Creation for Differently-abled Persons Award presented by the Social Welfare Relief and Resettlement Awards, and Woman of Excellence Award presented by the Taunggyi Association (Yangon).
-She was also recognised by Forbes Magazine as Asia's Woman To Watch 2016.
+She received the Woman of Excellence Award from the Taunggyi Association (Yangon), the Job Creation for Differently Abled Persons Award from the Ministry of Social Welfare Relief and Resettlement, and the Euromoney Achievement Award for CSR 2015 in 2016.
+She was also recognised by Forbes Magazine as Asia's Woman to Watch 2016.

-In 2017, she has been awarded the Promising Young Banker Award presented by The Asian Banker, which recognises top bankers in Asia under the age of 40.
-She won the Luhmu Htoochon (Social Commitment Award) (First Stage) presented by Shan State Government on the 70th anniversary of the Shan State Day, February 7, 2017.
+In 2017, she was awarded the Promising Young Banker Award presented by The Asian Banker, which recognises top bankers in Asia under the age of 40.
+On February 7, 2017, the Shan State Government presented her with the Luhmu Htoochon (Social Commitment Award) (First Class) in honor of the 70th anniversary of Shan State Day.

 In 2018, she received the Eminent Business Alumni Award 2018 from the National University of Singapore.